Michéle Clarke

 Michéle Odette Clarke (born 15 July 1963) is a South African politician.
 A member of the Democratic Alliance, Clarke served as a councillor in the Ekurhuleni Metropolitan Municipality from 2004 until her election to the Gauteng Provincial Legislature as a DA representative in 2014.
 After serving one term in the provincial legislature, Clarke was elected to the National Assembly of South Africa in 2019.
-She currently serves as Shadow Minister of Health after previously serving as Shadow Deputy Minister of Public Service and Administration and as Shadow Deputy Minister of Public Enterprises.
+Within the DA's Shadow Cabinet, she served as Shadow Deputy Minister of Public Service and Administration and as Shadow Deputy Minister of Public Enterprises before becoming Shadow Minister of health.

 Political career

 Clarke joined the Democratic Party, the Democratic Alliance's predecessor, in 1997 and served as the chairperson of the party's branch in Bedfordview until 2000.
 Clarke soon became a member of the DA which was formed out of a merger of the DP and the New National Party in 2000.
 She was elected as the ward councillor for the Bedfordview Ward in the Ekurhuleni Metropolitan Municipality in a by-election in 2004.
 She was re-elected in 2006 and 2011.
 Clarke served as a whip and deputy chief whip of the DA caucus in the municipality.

 Clarke was elected to the Gauteng Provincial Legislature at the provincial election held on 7 May 2014.
 She was sworn in as an MPL on 21 May 2014.
 She was assigned to the legislature's committees on community safety and education, and she was also appointed the party's spokesperson for community safety.
 Between November 2014 and November 2017, she served as deputy provincial chair of the party.